nikitodos/FirstNotes/README.md

 Inside this project, I've been Administrator, Webmaster and, together with my best friend, Chief Technician.

 These are the papers (probably out-of-date) that I've written inside the project.

-PS.
-The Astrodynamics Web Platform is based on uWave's web interface.